Optimal Smoothed Analysis of the Simplex Method

+Spielman and Teng's algorithm is based on the \emph{shadow vertex pivot rule}.
+This pivot rule works by having two objectives $c,c'\in \R^d$ and visiting all basic solutions that maximize some positive linear combination of the two.
+Starting from an optimal basic feasible solution to the first objective, it pivots until it finds an optimal basic feasible solution to the second objective (or finds an infinite ray certifying unboundednes).
+When the two objectives are chosen independently of the noise $\hat A$, and the right-hand side vector is the unperturbed all-ones vector, then the number of pivot steps required by the shadow vertex rule is naturally upper bounded by the \emph{shadow size} $D(n,d,\sigma)$.
+The shadow size $D(n,d,\sigma)$ is the expected number of vertices of the orthogonal projection $\pi_W(\{x : (\bar A + \hat A)x \leq \mathbf{1}\})$ onto $W \eqqcolon \spa(c,c')$.
+Spielman and Teng's result is made up of two parts.
+First an analysis of the shadow size $ D(n,d,\sigma)$.
+Formally, they bound the quantity

 where $\bar A$ is assumed to have rows each of Euclidean norm at most $1$.
-This quantity is used to bound the number of pivot steps taken by the shadow vertex simplex method when moving, on the set $\{x : (\bar A + \hat A)x \leq 1\}$, from the maximizer of a fixed objective $c$ to the maximizer of another fixed objective $c'$.
+Hence, they bound the number of pivot steps taken by the shadow vertex simplex method when moving on the set $\{x : (\bar A + \hat A)x \leq \mathbf{1}\}$ from the maximizer of a fixed objective $c$ to the maximizer of another fixed objective $c'$.

 The second part is an algorithmic reduction, showing that there exists a simplex method whose running time can be bounded as a function of $ D(n,d,\sigma)$.
-Their algorithm is based on the \emph{shadow vertex pivot rule}.
-This pivot rule works by having two objectives $c,c'\in \R^d$ and visiting all basic solutions that maximize some positive linear combination of the two.
-Starting from an optimal basic feasible solution to the first objective, it pivots until it finds an optimal basic feasible solution to the second objective (or finds an infinite ray certifying unboundednes).
-When the two objectives are chosen independently of the noise $\hat A$, and the right-hand side vector is the unperturbed all-ones vector, then the number of pivot steps required by the shadow vertex rule is naturally upper bounded by the shadow size $D(n,d,\sigma)$.
 They proved a bound on the shadow size of